 Absence of a single swimmer can render the efforts of team mates pointless in more than one sense.
 If that swimmer would form part of a relay, for example, in order that the remaining swimmers can compete, we may have to enter a swimmer of the wrong age group and declare the change, so the relay would not gain any points; it can make a difference between success and failure for the entire team.

-We compete in the Micro League of the North West against Lancashire clubs including Preston, Southport, Pioneer 79, Leyland, Garston, Everton and Blackpool Aquatics.
-There is a rule of 4’s: 4 age groups (9-12 yr.) competing in 4 galas, with 4 teams in each Gala.
+We compete in the Cumbrian Diddy League against Kendal, Ulverston, Carlisle, Workington, Barrow, Penrith, Copeland & Cockermouth.
+There are 3 age groups (9-11 yr.) competing in 3 galas, with 5 teams in each Gala.
 As in all team competitions there is a combination of individual and relay races.
-In the Micro-League the relays are 25m legs and individuals races are 50m, except for the 9 year olds who swim 25m individual events.
-The galas take place between February and July following which, depending on the points total and upon which division they are already in, teams may be involved in a promotion/relegation swim off’s or grand final in early autumn, to determine the Champion Team.
-The Micro-League galas are well supported and hence exciting and can be very noisy; parents will find that ear plugs for the final event of each gala, the cannon, in which the best free-styler of each age group form a relay, are an essential piece of equipment!
+In the Cumbrian League the relays are 25m legs and individuals races of 50m, except for the 9 year olds who swim 25m individual events.
+The galas take place between March and July.
+The galas are well supported and hence exciting and can be very noisy; parents will find that ear plugs for the final event of each gala, the cannon, in which the best free-styler of each age group form a relay, are an essential piece of equipment!

 North Lancs League